ibm-cloud-docs/vpc/lb-layer-7-policies-rules.md

 # Policy-based load balancing
 {: #layer-7-load-balancing}

-Both public and private application load balancers support layer 4 and layer 7 load balancing, where data traffic is distributed based on configured policies and rules.
+Both public and private application load balancers support  layer 7 load balancing, where data traffic is distributed based on configured policies and rules.
 A policy defines the action to take, which means how the traffic is distributed, when the incoming request matches the rules that are associated with the policy.

 ## Layer 7 policies
 {: #layer-7-policy}